uacsc343spring2020/assignments/PM4.md

 ## Project Milestone 4

+**Note, it may be that some team members are unable to participate due to COVID-19 related changes (e.g., Internet access, illnness, need to care for family).
+It may be that you do not complete as much of this milestone as you wanted due to COVID-19 related changes to your obligations.
+We are aware of this.
+It will not be counted against any team.
+Please prioritize health and family.**

 Version History:

+- Revised 2020/3/20 - Some added notes
 - Revised 2020/3/11 - Extend Deadline to March 22
 - Revised 2020/2/25 - Fix typo
 - Released 2020/2/23